CtrlK

 Specificity

-Lists multiple specific concrete actions: receiving, routing, delivering webhooks; covers setup, connections, authentication, local development, monitoring, and API automation.
+Lists multiple specific concrete actions: receiving, routing, delivering webhooks; covers setup, connections, authentication, local development, monitoring, API automation.
 Also mentions provider SDK verification and event construction.

 3 / 3